-Family circumstances may change throughout the period between annual reexaminations.
-HUD and PHA policies dictate what kinds of information about changes in family circumstances must be reported, and under what circumstances the PHA must process interim reexaminations to reflect those changes.
-HUD regulations also permit the PHA to conduct interim reexaminations of income or family composition at any time.
+Family circumstances may change between annual reexaminations.
+HUD and CCHA policies dictate what kinds of information about changes in family circumstances must be reported, and under what circumstances the CCHA must process interim reexaminations to reflect those changes.
+HUD regulations also permit the CCHA to conduct interim reexaminations of income or family composition at any time.
 When an interim reexamination is conducted, only those factors that have changed are verified and adjusted [HCV GB, p.
 12-10].

 In addition to specifying what information the family must report, HUD regulations permit the family to request an interim determination if other aspects of the family's income or composition changes.
-The PHA must complete the interim reexamination within a reasonable time after the family's request.
+The CCHA must complete the interim reexamination within a reasonable time after the family's request.

-This part includes HUD and PHA policies describing what changes families are required to report, what changes families may choose to report, and how the PHA will process both PHA- and family-initiated interim reexaminations.
+This part includes HUD and CCHA policies describing what changes families are required to report, what changes families may choose to report, and how the CCHA will process both CCHA- and family-initiated interim reexaminations.